MarkoTkalec321/Dixit-multiplayer-game/README.md

 - RMI used for in game chat communication
 - Responsive UI implemented using threads
 - Using SAX/DOM parser to save configuration and game data in XML format and reading data to perform game replay

+## How to run this project

+- Run Server and ChatServer
+- After that, run StartScreenController per player count